technotame/dangerous-methods/README.md

 ### Todo
 * Collect references

-* Make regexes longer/more robust
+* Make regexes longer/more robust/more accurate
     * Determine valid identifier regex to precede JS methods
     * Should they be broad enough to prefer false positives over false negatives?
 * Rework issue details and references